-Although following the Meeting, the Board will be composed of a majority of "non-independent" directors, given the size of the Company's current operations, the Board believes that the independence of the Board from management is not compromised by such composition.
-The Board believes that the fiduciary duties placed on management by the Company's governing corporate legislation and common law and the restrictions on an individual director's participation in decisions of the Board in which the director has an interest under applicable corporate and securities legislation provide the "independent" directors with significant input and leadership in exercising their responsibilities for independent oversight of management.
+Following the Meeting, the Board will be composed of a majority of "independent" directors.
+In addition, the Board believes that the fiduciary duties placed on management by the Company's governing corporate legislation and common law and the restrictions on an individual director's participation in decisions of the Board in which the director has an interest under applicable corporate and securities legislation provide the "independent" directors with significant input and leadership in exercising their responsibilities for independent oversight of management.
 In addition, each member of the Board understands that he is entitled to seek the advice of an independent expert if he reasonably considers it warranted under the circumstances and the "independent" directors have the ability to meet independently of management whenever deemed necessary in order to facilitate open and candid discussion among the independent directors